 You can find borax in granular and crystal form in areas with seasonal lakes that keep evaporating.
 Its properties are pretty similar to generic table salt.
 Also, like salt, it’s readily available and cheap.

-In recent years, this jack-of-trades mineral has made a name in pool care too.
-Let’s find out why it may be necessary to use borax in your pool.
+In recent years, this jack-of-all-trades mineral has also made a name in pool care.
+Let’s find out why using borax in your pool may be necessary.

 When Do You Need to Add Borax to Your Pool?